 Where Lt(λi) is the TOA radiance at each wavelength, Lr(λi) is the radiance contribution from Rayleigh scattering for each band, t(λi) is the two way diffuse transmittance, and Lw(λi)is the desired water leaving radiance.

 To penetrate through this interference and receive the highest accurate estimation of water leaving radiance, the contributions from each of the aforementioned variables were calculated.
-Ozone contribution was removed from the TOA radiance given by Dash/Mishra 2012:
+Ozone contribution was removed from the TOA radiance given by Dash et al., 2012:

 Lt*(λi) = Lt(λi) * ℮[Toz(λi) *( (1 / cos(θo)) + (1/cos(θv)))] (3)